LeSpocky/eis/_ADMIN/readme.txt

-How to build alpeis packages using Jenkins
+How to build eisfair-ng packages using Jenkins
 ==============================================================================

-This document describes how the automated build of alpeis packages can be performed using the continuous integration tool 'Jenkins' [1].
+This document describes how the automated build of eisfair-ng packages can be performed using the continuous integration tool 'Jenkins' [1].

 Steps to do: